PeterShinners/comp/design/function.md

 Pure functions guarantee deterministic computation without side effects.
 Defined with `!pure`, they receive an empty context and cannot access external resources.
-This isolation enables compile-time evaluation, safe parallelization, and use in shape constraints or unit definitions.
+This isolation enables build-time evaluation, safe parallelization, and use in shape constraints or unit definitions.

 The distinction between `!pure` and regular functions is about capability, not